The Itchy Truth: Unveiling the Root Causes of Skin Irritation

 Eczema A chronic skin condition characterized by inflammation, redness, and intense itching.

-Psoriasis A non-contagious autoimmune disease that results in the rapid buildup of skin cells, leading to itchy, scaly patches.
+Psoriasis A non-contagious autoimmune disease that in the rapid buildup of skin cells, leading to itchy, scaly patches.

 Insect Bites Bites from mosquitoes, fleas, or bed bugs can cause localized itching and irritation.